In Analytical Designer, you can use the date filter for time over time comparison to analyze your data without using complex MAQL syntax.

 Using comparison with previous period in combination with static date interval

-The data for previous periods are calculated and displayed based on the actual number of days in the original period.
-This can lead to a situation when the previous period is spread over more groups (for example, months) than the original period, and does not match the displayed granularity of the original period.
+The data for previous period are calculated and displayed based on the actual number of days in the original period.
+Grouping the data, for example, by month may spread the data over more groups and may not match the displayed granularity.